 Cuba is still buying from Free World countries.
-However, with Bloc barter arrangements generating little convertible exchange and with dollar proceeds from sales to the United States markets no longer available, Cuba's purchases outside the Bloc are limited.
+However, with Bloc barter arrangements generating little convertible exchange and with dollar proceeds from sales to the Unit Sugar in Cuba's Trade Million dollars and with dollar proceeds from sales to the United States markets no longer available, Cuba's purchases outside the Bloc are limited.